-Toy Dogs love spending time with you, their owner, often forming close bonds with one person and rewarding you with loyalty, friendship, and quite a lot of fun on the way!
+Toy dogs are very small, but they make wonderful companions.
+Toy dogs love spending time with their owner, often forming close bonds with one person and rewarding them with loyalty, friendship, and quite a lot of fun on the way!

-As some of the smallest dogs, there are many ways Toy Dog care is unique – so what can you do to keep your special dog’s needs satisfied?
+As some of the smallest dogs, there are many ways in which toy dog care is unique – so what can you do to keep your special dog’s needs satisfied?
+We’ll look at some of the ways you can help keep your toy dog happy, or things to consider if you think you want to get a toy dog.

 Examples of some typical breeds in this group include: